click on the menu below to navigate this site

 Julia scampering over the rocks.

-We had a fabulous hike in Acadia National Parking today.
-The weather even cleared up a bit for us and the sun peeked out from behind the clouds.
+We had a fabulous hike in Acadia National Park today.
+The weather even cleared up a bit for us, and the sun peeked out from behind the clouds.
 The terrain in Acadia is very different from everywhere else we have hiked so far in America.
-There is granite here like in South Dakota but the granite is pink.
+There is granite here like in South Dakota, but the granite is pink.

 However, granite is the only similarity.
-The trees are a mix of small pines, maples, and other deciduous.
+The trees are a mix of small pines, maples, and other deciduous trees.
 There were blueberries and huckleberries growing wild all over the place.
 Julia and I ate many blueberries as we hiked up two of the peaks on the Beehive trail, Mt.
 Champlain (1,058 ft.) and Mt.
 Gorham (525 ft.), then walked back to our car along the beachfront trail.
-The things they call mountains here pale into insignificance compared to the mountains in the west; sorry I just had to add this.
+The things they call mountains here pale into insignificance compared to the mountains in the west.
+Sorry, I just had to add this.
 Julia and I live on a hill in Oakland that is at 1,400 feet.
-But Acadia National Park is very stunning.
+But Acadia National Park is stunning.

 Julia looking very cute.

-Acadia seemed very safe compared to other parks we"d been.
+Acadia seemed very safe compared to other parks we'd been to.
 There was no threat of grizzly bears or other malevolent wild critters.
 No starving mosquitoes licking their lips on our arrival.
-The path we followed was rocky with pretty pink granite and there were blueberry bushes all around; it was amazing to eat wild blueberries as we walked.
-We checked with a family we met along the way that they were in fact blueberries and the mom assured us they were.
-She got her kids to stick out their tongues to show us how blue they were so we"d know that the berries were safe to eat.
-We are only here for a day and we both decided we would love to come back to Acadia.
-It's amazing to think that on this whirlwind trip around the edge of America we are flying to each place for only a day or two and yet It's taking us 3 months to complete the whole thing.
+The path we followed was rocky with pretty pink granite, and there were blueberry bushes all around.
+It was amazing to eat wild blueberries as we walked.
+We checked with a family we met along the way that they were indeed blueberries, and the mom assured us they were.
+She got her kids to stick out their tongues to show us how blue they were so we'd know the berries were safe to eat.
+We are only here for a day, and we both decided we would love to come back to Acadia.
+It's amazing to think that on this whirlwind trip around the edge of America, we are flying to each place for only a day or two, and yet it's taking us three months to complete the whole thing.
 What a huge country this is!

 Hike Video